 You ordered a medium rare steak at a restaurant, but when it came the steak was overcooked.
-Your friend says that you should complain to the waiter, but you don't want to because you don't like to confront people directly.
-You say:
+Your friend says that you should complain to the waiter.
+You say this because you don't like to confront people directly.

 I don't want to make a big deal out of it.